sirixdb/sirixdb.github.io/docs/jsoniq-api.md

 `<temporalaxis>::<nodetest>` is defined as `<temporalaxis>::*/self::<nodetest>`

-For instance, to simply serialize all revisions, we can use the axis `all-times::`
+For instance, to serialize all revisions, we can use the axis `all-times::`

 ```java
 try (final var store = BasicXmlDBStore.newBuilder().build();